Wild Boars: Where Are the Rescued Thai Boys Now?

 When most of the Wild Boars team decided to explore the Tham Luang caves following a routine practice on Saturday, June 23, 2018, they could’ve never anticipated the tangle they’d sink into.
 That’s because they went into “Great Cave of the Sleeping Lady” under relatively okay weather conditions, only for incessant heavy rainfall to quickly rush through the porous mountain limestone.
 Thankfully, their then-25-year-old coach Eakapol “Eak” Jantawong was in company, and he managed to guide the boys to an elevated rock 2½ miles from the cave’s opening to flee the rising water.

 Although stateless, Adul was hence the one to speak to the divers when they were first discovered nine days after the fact.
 Apart from them, there were even 15-year-old Prachak “Note” Sutham, 15-year-old Phiphat “Nick” Phothi, 16-year-old Phonchai “Tee” Khamluang (stateless), and 16/17-year-old Phiraphat “Night” Somphiangchai.
 The latter actually celebrated his 17th birthday inside the cave, and we should mention that all the Wild Boar Boys have credited their assistant coach with keeping them as okay as possible.
-Things did seem hopeless to them at one point, yet they kept up their strength to fight for not just themselves but also one another.
+Things seemed hopeless to them at one point, yet they kept up their strength to fight for themselves and one another.

 While Titan is still in school and committed to making it big as a pro footballer, it appears as if Mix, Dom, Pong, and Mark are also continuing their education.
 Pong, in particular, is enrolled at Chiang Mai Technical College, whereas Mark is an aspiring chicken farmer.
 We honestly couldn’t find much on Tle at the moment, but we do know Tee, Biw, and Adul are still dedicated players as well.
 The latter is even attending The Master’s School in New York (class of 2023) and has completed a summer program at Cornell University to expand his academic opportunities.